nicmower/antistasis/README.md

 # ANTISTASIS
-This is an amateur game that likely will not be finished any time in the near future.
+This is an amateur Python/Pygame game initially developed in 2022.
-The code uploaded on 12/19/2024 was almost entirely developed in 2022, besides maybe a few small changes.
+The goal is to finish it... someday.

 ## OBJECTIVE
 This game aims to be closer to a simulation than a traditional game, exploring the intersection of climate, nature, and human civilization.